 If you've got questions about oxygen sensors, you've come to the right place!
 This buyer's guide explains everything you need to know about oxygen sensors, including how to diagnose problems and what to do if one of your oxygen sensors fails.
 It also explains why OEM oxygen sensors are better than aftermarket products and how they can save you money.

-What's An Oxygen Sensor, and Why Is It Important?
+What's An Oxygen Sensor, How Does It Work, and Why Is It Important?

 How to Diagnose a Failing Oxygen Sensor

 It's not uncommon for an oxygen sensor to fail.
 Typical symptoms include a rough idle, sluggish acceleration, and the engine running hotter than normal.
 In addition to these symptoms, your check engine light should come on, and the ECU will record one or more of the following OBD-II codes:

 - A P2270 code represents a fault in the air/fuel sensor circuit that is causing it to run lean in bank 1, sensor 2.
 One of the more common reasons for this code is an oxygen sensor malfunction, but it could also be related to other problems like a fuel injector problem, a vacuum leak, or other sensor malfunctions.